dolthub/docs/content/guides/import.md

 ## Import Best Practices

-There are some best practices to keep in mind inorder to make importing external data into Dolt as fast as possible.
+There are some best practices to keep in mind in order to make importing external data into Dolt as fast as possible.
 These performances differences are especially relevant with large database (~50GB+).

 * Avoid adding foreign keys or unique indexes until after the import is completed.
 * Minimize your use of blob types